Ralph-Lee/Win-Shell-Menu-WinShellExt/README.md

 Create a `.reg` file with the following (select which options you want and append it/them to the reg file):

-    `Windows Registry Editor Version 5.00`
+    Windows Registry Editor Version 5.00

-1. Add option in the context menu for a directory:
+1. Add option in the context menu for a **directory**:

     ```
     [HKEY_CLASSES_ROOT\Directory\shell\bash]